Once your teen has their driver’s license, it is important that you name them on your insurance policy.

 In Missouri, any person who owns and operates a car is legally obligated to carry auto insurance.
 The mandatory minimum is called “liability insurance.”
 This is insurance coverage that will take care of the other person’s damages and injuries when you are at fault in an accident, as well as your injuries.

 What is Vicarious Liability?

 Vicarious liability is a rule that states that if someone is driving your car and they are in an accident and are at fault, you, the owner of the car, are both responsible and liable for any damages or injuries related to their accident.
 Vicarious liability covers anyone who borrows your car.
 In addition, if you employ someone and they use your vehicle for work, they are covered by your insurance.
 But, if you allow your teen to use your car, there are exceptions to the vicarious liability rule that would not cover your teen unless you take steps to insure them.

 Vicarious liability will not apply if the person who is in an accident in your car lives with you and isn’t specifically stated on your insurance policy.
-That not only applies to teens, but anyone else with whom you share a residential address.
-In the same vein, if your spouse is driving your car and gets into an accident, if they are not expressly named on your policy, then they also may not be covered.
+That not only applies to teens but for anyone else with whom you share a residential address.
+In the same vein, if your spouse is driving your car and gets into an accident if they are not expressly named on your policy, then they also may not be covered.

 Speak With a St. Louis Injury Attorney

 Don’t talk to an insurance claims adjuster before you speak with a lawyer.
 We can help you avoid making statements that may be taken out of context and later used against you by the insurance company.
 If you were injured or lost a family member in a car or truck accident call our 24-hour attorney call center at (314) 361-4242 or toll-free (866) 763-6433 for a Free Consultation.